 What we liked

 Performance-focused infrastructure: InMotion servers use unlocked CPU cores and NVMe SSD storage drives, with each virtual server replicated across three locations for maximum uptime redundancy.
-If your Magento store is expecting a ton of traffic or needs complex shopping and checkout integrations, InMotion is hard to beat in terms of raw hardware infrastructure.
+If your Magento store is expecting a ton of traffic or needs complex shopping and checkout integrations, InMotion is hard to beat in terms of raw hardware infrastructure, making it a strong option for fast Magento hosting with demanding workloads.

-Magento-optimized servers: InMotion’s servers include all the usual Magento requirements and dependencies out of the box.
-CentOS, Apache, NGINX, PHP 7 and 8, Redis, PHP-FM — you can even ask its agents to set you up with Varnish and Elastisearch, for no extra cost.
+Magento-optimized servers: InMotion's servers include all the usual Magento requirements and dependencies out of the box.
+CentOS, Apache, NGINX, PHP 7 and 8, Redis, and PHP-FM.
+You can even ask its agents to set you up with Varnish and Elasticsearch, for no extra cost.

 90-day money-back guarantee: Magento has very specific technical and resource requirements, so you don't want to buy blindly into a long-term subscription without some peace of mind first.
 InMotion offers a 90-day money-back guarantee across all VPS plans, so you can get a full refund if the service isn't to your liking.